sinhvt3421/scann--material/README.md

 The settings for experiments specific is placed in the folder [configs](configs)

-We provide an implementation for the QM9 experiments, the Fullerence-MD, the Pt/graphene-MD and SmFe12-MD experiments
+We provide an implementation for the QM9 experiments, the fullerene-MD, the Pt/graphene-MD and SmFe12-MD experiments

 # Basic usage
 ## Model training